Maartz/CryptoTracker/README.md

 My application relies on several key libraries, each chosen for specific reasons:

  - WebSockex (~> 0.4.3): After initially trying websocket_client, I switched to WebSockex for its better stability and more Elixir-native approach to WebSocket connections.
-It provides better error handling and a more intuitive API for our Binance integration.
+It provides better error handling and a more intuitive API for the Binance integration.

 - Tesla (~> 1.8): Handles the HTTP interactions with Telegram's API.
 I chose Tesla for its middleware system that makes it easy to handle JSON encoding/decoding and add features like retry logic.